Discover Holliday Street: A Stage for Culture, Politics, and Worship

 A parade at the 1914 centennial celebration of “The Star Spangled Banner” passes by the reviewing stand at City Hall.

 Location.
 39° 17.471′ N, 76° 36.599′ W. Marker is in Baltimore, Maryland.
+It is in Downtown.
 Marker is at the intersection of E. Lexington Street and Holliday Street on E. Lexington Street.
 The marker is next to the War Memorial Plaza.
 Touch for map.
 Marker is in this post office area: Baltimore MD 21202, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 4, 2017.
-This page originally submitted on April 2, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 133 times since then and 5 times this year.
+This page was last revised on March 16, 2021.
+It was originally submitted on April 2, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 231 times since then and 33 times this year.
+Last updated on March 16, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2. submitted on April 2, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.